cschotte/blog/content/posts/Hosting a Static Site on Azure using CDN and HTTPS/index.md

 ## Content Delivery Network (CDN)

-To make your website fast and responsive, host it closeby your visitors.
-Visitors from the US and Australia are far from West Europe, so by using a CDN, the content is as closeby as possible.
+To make your website fast and responsive, host it close by your visitors.
+Visitors from the US and Australia are far from West Europe, so by using a CDN, the content is as close by as possible.
 Azure CDN has [130 point-of-presence (POP) locations](https://docs.microsoft.com/en-us/azure/cdn/cdn-pop-locations) worldwide.

 Creating an Azure CDN is easy, give it a unique name and point it to the primary endpoint URL from the Storage account we had created earlier.